marcusgia2505/classEx_doc/docs/Elements.rst

 .. image:: _static/elements/text_field2.png
     :width: 49%

 The text box is the simplest element.
-The entered text will be displayed to the participants or a the lecturer screen depending where you place the element.
-The text box is equipped with a WYSIWG editor which allows you to insert tables, symbols etc. If you double-click into the text element, the WYSIWG editor opens (see left figure).
+The entered text will be displayed to the participants or a the lecturer's screen, depending on where you place the element.
+The text box is equipped with a WYSIWYG editor, which allows you to insert tables, symbols, etc. If you double-click into the text element, the WYSIWYG editor opens (see left figure).
 You can switch back to the normal text box by clicking on the **<>** symbol (see right figure).

 If you are not in the WYSIWG editor, you can use standard HTML to design your texts.
-You can do e.g. the following:
+You can do, e.g. the following:

 .. code:: html